 For some members, payment for up to 30 days of unused sick and/ or vacation leave can be included in the calculation of their AFC.
-For purposes of this provision, "a day" is considered your normal working day, up to a maximum of eight hours.
+For purposes of this provision, a "day" is considered your normal working day, up to a maximum of eight hours.

-This applies to those State employees who had:
+This applies if you had: